 Governments in Australia are encouraging everyone to get vaccinated because people who are vaccinated, and in turn the whole community, have greater protection from COVID-19.

 You will need two doses (injections) of a vaccine.
 Booster doses are also recommended if it has been 3 months since you received your second dose.

-People living with MND often have a harder time with swallowing, breathing and coughing due to muscle weakness and are therefore at risk of developing serious complications if they become infected with the COVID-19 virus, regardless of their age.
+People living with MND often have a harder time with swallowing, breathing and coughing due to muscle weakness and may therefore be at risk of developing serious complications if they become infected with the COVID-19 virus, regardless of their age.
 Due to the risk of serious complications, COVID-19 vaccinations are important protection against the virus for people living with MND.